Membership FAQ/Policy

 What to bring?

-A labelled drink-bottle of water or cordial for re-hydration and a pair of clean socks.
+A labelled drink-bottle of water or cordial for re-hydration.
 No fizzy drinks.
 No glass bottles allowed in venue.
 We also sell water for $2 if needed.

 Can I drop off and pick up later?